TobyBaril/EarlGrey/README.md

 # Changes in Latest Release

+Earl Grey v6.3.4 adds small patches to correct TE family count table, which was previously using ID rather than Name.
+Also, a new awk one-liner has been added to clean the final GFF to make all attributes compliant with genometools, geneious etc.

+### Previous Changes

 Earl Grey v6.3.3 adds small updates to improve user-friendliness when installing and running for the first time.

-### Previous Changes

 Earl Grey v6.3.0 makes some important changes.
 Firstly, RepeatMasker now runs without checking for IS element contamination `-no_is`.
 In final GFF files, each insertion is now given a unique ID with `ID=`.
 The TE family is designated with `Name=`.
 This should enable parsing with Geneious or other visualisers.
 Other script changes are related to this change in field designation.